Explore The Section 3 Nasties & Other Banned Tapes

 These titles were liable for seizure and forfeiture by the police, removed from video rental shops and then destroyed; although they were not ultimately prosecuted.
 33 of the original non-prosecuted video nasties were subsequently dropped from the list and placed onto the Section 3 Nasties list.

-This supplementary list was issued along with the official video nasties list, and featured a list of so-called Section 3 Nasties.
-Titles on the Section 3 list could not be prosecuted for obscenity but were liable to seizure and confiscation under a ‘less obscene’ charge.
+This supplementary list was issued along with the DPP List of 72 Video Nasties, and featured a list of so-called Section 3 Nasties.
+Titles on the Section 3 list could not be prosecuted for obscenity but were liable to seizure and confiscation under a โless obsceneโ charge.
 Tapes seized under Section 3 could be destroyed after distributors or merchants forfeited them.

 Films liable for seizure under Section 3 of the OPA